Vancouver Anxiety Counselling & Psychotherapy

 - freeing you from persistent self-doubt

 - processing painful emotions, such as guilt, anger, sadness and shame

-- interpersonal difficulties, including disconnection, communication breakdowns, and defensiveness
+- working on relationship difficulties, including ruptures in trust, communication breakdowns, and defensiveness

-- processing challenging events, such as break-ups, grief and loss, and life's unexpected curve balls
+- coping with break-ups, grief and loss, and life's unexpected curve balls